miklevin/MikeLev.in/_posts/2024-12-26-flow-state-idea-capture-vs-organization.md

 Forever-tools exist in tech, I shit you not.
-That's because through a combination of hitting various fundamentals, getting battle-hardened and withstanding the test of time, they become the underpinning dependencies that everyone else uses&#151;and manage to avoid enshitification!
+That's because through a combination of hitting various fundamentals, getting battle-hardened and withstanding the test of time, they become the underpinning dependencies that everyone else uses—and manage to avoid enshitification!
 Oh don't get me wrong, terrible versions do pop into existence here and there as they inevitably will when anyone can fork the codebase and do such nonsense as adding graphics to vim, but for the most part a kind of enshitification-proofing critical mass